BaoVo1126/BaoVo1126/README.md

 # Hi, I'm Vo Quoc Bao 👋

-I'm a Computer Science student at Ton Duc Thang University (TDTU), Ho Chi Minh City, focused on Artificial Intelligence and Machine Learning.
+I'm a Computer Science student at Ton Duc Thang University (TDTU), Ho Chi Minh City, focused on Artificial Intelligence and Machine Learning, especially on Natural Language Processing such as: RAG, LLM, AI Agents,...

 Most of what I learn comes from building complete pipelines end to end — from mathematical foundations, to classic search and optimization algorithms, to applied machine learning and computer vision — then documenting what worked, what didn't, and why.